 Pro tips:

-- Set up saved searches on eBay with email alerts
+- Set up saved searches on eBay with email alerts for specific items

 - Check completed listings to understand actual sale prices vs. asking prices